 Beautifully scented plants are always top of my list.
 The dwarf, compact, lavender cultivars, known as Lavandula angustifolia, are such lovely options for containers in a sunny spot, where their calming, soothing fragrance can be welcomed and enjoyed by all.

 The garden is fascinating at this time of year.
-I love the wonderful sound of the birds singing and I just relish the scents of honeysuckle, roses and other flowers, even the scent of grass is so relaxing.
+I love the wonderful sound of the birds singing, and I just relish the scents of honeysuckle, roses, and other flowers; even the scent of the grass is so relaxing.